 Available output options¶

 Tiling profile / Tile Matrix Set¶

-A global option defining the output system of tiles - the target coordinate system, tile pixel size, etc. MapTiler comes with three predefined most popular systems and possibility to specify a custom profile.
+A global option defining the output system of tiles - the target coordinate system, tile pixel size, etc. MapTiler Engine comes with these predefined most popular systems and possibility to specify a custom profile.

 In case you wish to use different tiling system, you must specify it as the first command on the command line.
 These are the alternatives:

 - WGS84 Plate Caree / Unprojected.
 Compatible with most existing WMS servers, OpenLayers base map.